Actify

 End of month

-By week 4, you have three touchpoints running: daily check-ins at handover, an ongoing gratitude board, and a monthly cross-department pairing.
-Now measure: ask 5 staff members two questions — 'Do you notice the check-ins?
-Do they help?' and 'Have you written on the gratitude board?'
+By week 4, you have three touchpoints running: daily check-ins at handover, an ongoing gratitude board, and monthly cross-department pairings.
+Now measure informally: ask 5 staff members whether they've noticed the check-ins and whether they've written on the board.
 If yes to either, you have traction.
-Share a one-paragraph summary with your nurse manager or department head showing participation and any quotes.
-This is your case for expanding to other units.
+Share a one-paragraph summary with your nurse manager showing participation and any quotes — this is your case for expanding to other units.

 If you're using Actify, peer recognition, cross-department matching, and participation tracking happen automatically — even across shift schedules.
 The platform was built for exactly this kind of non-desk workforce.